 When I was a student-athlete, I had the following perceptions: 1) as long as I do good and be nice to everyone, I can get to Heaven and God will bless me; 2) as long as I pray and go to Church, I can get to Heaven and God will bless me; and 3) I have a bright future ahead of me so I just need to have a YOLO mindset, God loves me anyway.

 But I hope you understand this – Nobody on Earth is sure about tomorrow.
 We only die once (YODO!
 Ha ha ha!) and we do not know when, where and how it is going to be.
-And once we die, once our body decays or turns into ashes, we cannot come to God and tell Him how good of a person we are or how much good deeds we have done for other people.
+And once we die (Romans 6:23), once our body decays or turns into ashes, we cannot come to God and tell Him how good of a person we are or how much good deeds we have done for other people (Ephesians 2:8-9).
 Any religion won’t matter as well.
-What will only matter is if we have truly accepted the Only Way, the Only Truth and the Only Life that God has sent for us – that is Jesus Christ.
+What will only matter is if we have truly accepted the only Way, the only Truth and the only Life that God has sent for us – that is Jesus Christ (John 14:6).

 The two questions I wish I asked myself when I was a student-athlete are these: